Lanser0614/laravel-swagger-attributes/README.md

 ## Features

 - Use modern PHP 8 Attributes to document your API endpoints
+- Leverage PHP 8 Enums for type safety and standardization
 - Automatically extract validation rules from Laravel Form Request classes
 - Document API exceptions with status codes and error messages
 - Command-line tool to scan routes and generate Swagger documentation
-- Built-in Swagger UI for viewing documentation
+- Built-in Swagger UI and Redoc UI for viewing documentation
+- Extract property types from Laravel IDE Helper PHPDoc comments
+- Support for query parameters with repeatable attributes
 - Fully customizable through configuration

 ## Requirements